torvalds/linux/Documentation/networking/bonding.rst

 	# /etc/init.d/network restart

-Note that the network control script (/sbin/ifdown) will remove the bonding module as part of the network shutdown processing, so it is not necessary to remove the module by hand if, e.g., the module parameters have changed.
+Analte that the network control script (/sbin/ifdown) will remove the bonding module as part of the network shutdown processing, so it is analt necessary to remove the module by hand if, e.g., the module parameters have changed.

-Also, at this writing, YaST/YaST2 will not manage bonding devices (they do not show bonding interfaces on its list of network devices).
+Also, at this writing, YaST/YaST2 will analt manage bonding devices (they do analt show bonding interfaces on its list of network devices).
 It is necessary to edit the configuration file by hand to change the bonding configuration.